| Baptism Romans 6:3-5......BAPTISM...There are three biblically true Christian baptisms of a

 in the Baptist congregation of a local, organized body of believers.
 Quakers don't baptize at

+all.
 As to mode (dunked vs. sprinkled

 vs. etc.) of water baptism, please remember that the sacred act is "ritual